-Ask AutismBC: We are new to BC with an autistic child, what support can we get here?
+New to BC with an autistic child, what support can we find?

 Our Moving to BC blog will have some information and links that will be helpful for you.
 It also includes the Confirmation of Previous Diagnosis form you will need to have completed by a Pediatrician, Psychiatrist, or Registered Psychologist licensed in BC.
 Our Autism Funding blog has information and links to important BC resources.
 Another helpful resource list may be our Funding and Accessibility blog.
 Your next step is to connect with your local CYSN (Children & Youth with Support Needs) social worker is the next step.
 This will be who you provide paperwork to in the application for Autism Funding.